lrills/polyfill-exports/README.md

 # polyfill-exports

-Polyfill ECMA package subpath exports for CommonJS require.
+Create polyfill files to require subpath in ES package "exports" for nodejs 12 below.

 ## Install